Kartchner Caverns Arizona State Park

 In 1974 two young cave hunters began exploring a mountain range in southeastern Arizona they thought might reveal a cave.
 They found a sinkhole, felt warm, moist air from the tiny hole and crawled down through the muddy tunnels to discover a series of caverns.
 While elated, they also felt a deep sense of responsibility.
 This was a wonderful curse...and one that would drive everyone involved with this cave to extremes in their efforts to save it for years to come.

 Randy Tufts and Gary Tenen had to keep their secret pact for 12 years before Governor Bruce Babbitt was lured down into the rattlesnake-lined sinkhole.
-Then after clandestine meetings, government employees being blindfolded and quiet work by the legislature, the cave was purchased by Arizona State Parks and the development of the Park began in 1988.
+Then after clandestine meetings, onsite visits by blindfolded government employees and quiet work by the legislature, the cave was purchased by Arizona State Parks and the development of the Park began in 1988.

-But the story of stewardship becomes even more intriguing at this point.
-The Arizona State Parks Department had to develop the cave without destroying the unique micro-environment that made this caves calcite decorations stunningly colorful.
+The story of stewardship becomes even more intriguing at this point.
+The Arizona State Parks Department had to develop the cave without destroying the unique micro-environment that made its calcite decorations so stunningly colorful.
 The cave has been listed as one of the top ten caves in the world for its mineral deposits by cave experts and the only one open to the public in America.
 The staff had to protect this underground cave environment by building tunnels with airtight refrigerator doors and chambers that the public would go through.

 According to Executive Director Ken Travous, "Safety and cave environmental concerns have been our guiding principles as we finish each phase of construction and we have made every effort to ensure the protection of the cave and its fragile ecosystem throughout this development.
 The key issues are that no one has been injured and our environmental monitoring inside the cave is indicating the predicted level of temperature change as we develop the cave."
 The cave reports indicate that the temperature is at the upper end of the 1992 predicted scale for the development phase and the cave is warmer and dryer than in the past, but that is partly due to regional drought and warming conditions.